Pallavi149/holbertonschool-validation/module4_task0/README.md

 ## Build Workflow

-The actions performed at midnight and every time the repo is pushed is:
+The actions performed at 1:00pm and every time the repo is pushed is:

 - Clone the repo
 - Run setup.sh to download and install the missing packages